CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+Answer: A programming language used for website and programs

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Answer: 1 Collaboration become easier.
+        2 Not losing work
+        3 Can contribute multiple project as the same time.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Answer: You "copy" exact file that someone else has in his/her server (otherperson.GitHub.com), to your server (yourname.GitHub.com)

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+Answer: You "copy" exact file that you have in your service (GitHub.com) to your GitHub Desktop.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Answer: Pull request is to show changes or work you have done to others:- 1 to comments and made suggestions.
+   2 take your changes to and add to their code
+   3 and many more reasons.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Answer: It provide information about the commit history in that particular file.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+Answer: push command will update your cloud file from the changes you made to your local computer.
+Other words
+        it is taking changes you made to your code to the GitHub file.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+Answer: GitHub is a cloud service where you can store your projects and file, and collaborate with others.

 ## Question 15